There’s no one-size-fits-all solution when it comes to investing because everyone’s circumstances and attitudes to risk are very different.

 Free pension review for Rest Less members

 If you’re concerned about the impact of the pandemic on your pension, VouchedFor, the review website for financial advisors, is offering Rest Less members a free pension check with a local advisor.
-There’s no obligation but once you’ve had your check, the advisor will discuss the potential for an ongoing relationship if you think it might be useful to you.
+There’s no obligation but once you’ve had your check, the advisor will discuss the potential for an ongoing paid relationship if you think it might be useful to you.

 Are you considering investing or have you recently started investing?
 If so, we’d be interested in hearing from you.
 You can join the discussion on the Money section of the Community forum or leave a comment below.